Piggy3590/LC_NotEnoughSubtitle/README.md

 # Not Enough Subtitle
-(LC Mod) Add Korean subtitles to each line from the ship's speakers (not english lines here) some code are from JustJelly's Subtitle mod
+(LC Mod) Add Korean subtitles to each line from the ship's speakers (no english lines here) some code are from JustJelly's Subtitle mod